Kyle Richards’ Store Is Closing, Find Out Why The ‘RHOBH’ Star Is Shutting Down Alene Too

 Just three years after opening the high-end store, the Real Housewives of Beverly Hills cast member has moved on from the location and is now opening a new store in nearby West Hollywood.

-On November 26, Page Six shared the news with readers, revealing that Richards’ first location was just a short walk down the black from her co-star Lisa Vanderpump’s Beverly Hills restaurant, Villa Blanca.
+On November 26, Page Six shared the news with readers, revealing that Richards’ first location was just a short walk down the back from her co-star Lisa Vanderpump’s Beverly Hills restaurant, Villa Blanca.

-As fans of The Real Housewives of Beverly Hills may know, Villa Blanca was the first restaurant Vanderpump and her husband, Ken Todd, opened in Los Angeles after arriving to the United States from England years ago.
+As fans of The Real Housewives of Beverly Hills may know, Villa Blanca was the first restaurant Vanderpump and her husband Ken Todd opened in Los Angeles after arriving in the United States from England years ago.

 “Kyle is excited to be opening a new brick and mortar store in West Hollywood along with a revamped e-commerce site which will both launch in 2019,” Richards’ rep told Page Six on Monday.
 “The new venture will also be offering options for men and will no longer be affiliated with Alene Too.”

-In addition to the closure of Richards’ Kyle by Alene Too boutique, the reality star has also reportedly downsized her location on the Upper East Side of New York City, as well as her location in The Hamptons.
+In addition to the closure of Richards’ Kyle by Alene Too boutique, the reality star has also reportedly downsized her location on the Upper East Side of New York City as well as her location in The Hamptons.

 The two stores are now sharing their spaces with The Shoe Box.